Working Group on Peer Review Taxonomy

 STM recognises a need for identifying and standardising definitions and terminology in (open) peer review practices.
-A Peer Review Taxonomy that is used across publishers will help make the peer review process for articles as well as for books more transparent.
-When included in the information provided for journals or book publishers, it will also enable the community to better assess and compare peer review practices between different journals and books.
+A peer review taxonomy that is used across publishers will help make the peer review process for articles more transparent, and it will enable the community to better assess and compare peer review practices between different journals.

-With this background, STM has set up a working group to develop such standardised definitions and associated best practice recommendation, to be widely supported by publishers and other scholarly stakeholders.
-In addition, the working group should develop a full proposal of actions for broad implementation of the terminology across STM publishers.
+With this background, STM has set up a working group (WG) in the beginning of 2020 to develop such standardised definitions and associated best practice recommendations, to be widely supported by publishers and other scholarly stakeholders.

 Caroline Black, Publishing Director for STM Journals, Cambridge University Press

 Maria Kowalczuk, Research Integrity Manager, Springer Nature

 Sabina Alam, Director, Publishing Ethics & Integrity, Taylor & Francis

 Elizabeth Moylan, Publisher, Research Integrity and Publishing Ethics, Wiley

 Lois Jones, Peer Review manager, American Psychological Association